MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 2/readme.md

 # Class 2

 # Example 1
+If we have a if block then a else if - if we need to compare between if and else if then what will run more freqeunetly is the if.
+There is no condition for checking the if because it has to.

 if we have a if then a loop inside then the loop will run more then the if

+if...
+      for...
+The for will run more times since if condition only runs once.
+For is n times but if is 1.

 # Example 2
 - forloop then if inside
 for ....
     if...

 ## Example 3
 for ...